Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">3/22/2024</td>
+<td align="center">3/23/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/frieren-beyond-journeys-end/episode-25-a-fatal-vulnerability-924716">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/tales-of-wedding-rings/episode-10-episode-10-924825">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A perfect imitation of Frieren stands between the test-takers and victory, but Fern believes she<br>knows how to win.
-Is it time for the student to surpass the master?</p>
+<p align="center">Satou and his friends head to Idanokan, the Land of Earth.
+However, having previously been<br>destroyed in a battle with the Abyss King, the dwarves have abandoned the city.
+As<br>the group searches for the Ring Princess that which they feared most occurs.</p>
 </td>
 </tr>
 </table>